Is Walking Exercise? 18 Answers to Your Walking for Fitness Questions

-9. What are the benefits of walking backwards?
+9. What are the benefits of walking backward?

-Walking backwards may seem like a silly thing to do, but it actually provides several health perks.
-Walking backwards is an easy way to challenge various muscles and make your mind focus and operate in a different way during your walk.
-According to Healthline, walking backwards provides both mental and physical benefits.
+Walking backward may seem like a silly thing to do, but it actually provides several health perks.
+Walking backward is an easy way to challenge various muscles and make your mind focus and operate in a different way during your walk.
+According to Healthline, walking backward provides both mental and physical benefits.

-Naturally, walking backwards will give you a heightened sense of body awareness as you try to navigate your way in an unnatural manner.
-This also helps to increase your coordination, and keeps you motivated to step outside of your comfort zone.
+Naturally, walking backward will give you a heightened sense of body awareness as you try to navigate your way in an unnatural manner.
+This also helps to increase your coordination and keeps you motivated to step outside of your comfort zone.

-When it comes to the physical benefits, walking backwards increases the strength in the muscles that you would not otherwise use if you were walking forward.
-This helps to burn more calories with the increased muscle activation, and can even help improve your balance.
+When it comes to the physical benefits, walking backward increases the strength in the muscles that you would not otherwise use if you were walking forward.
+This helps to burn more calories with increased muscle activation, and can even help improve your balance.

-With the increased muscle strength, you will be able to maintain a healthy body weight more easily, and even boost your metabolism and energy.
-What's more, a study published in the Journal of Biomechanics revealed that walking backwards can actually help to reduce knee pain.
+With the increased muscle strength, you will be able to maintain a healthy body weight more easily and even boost your metabolism and energy.
+What's more, a study published in the Journal of Biomechanics revealed that walking backward can actually help to reduce knee pain.